-Cumin water (Cuminum cyminum) and fennel water (Foeniculum vulgare) are two of the most popular traditional herbal drinks in South Asia and beyond.
-Both are near-zero calorie, easy to prepare, and support digestive health — but they differ in taste, active compounds, and the specific situations where each shines.
+Cumin water and fennel water are two of the most popular herbal drinks in South Asia.
+Both support digestion and cost almost nothing to make — but they work in different ways and suit different times of day.

 📋 Table of Contents